-Mussels and other sessile, filter-feeding bivalves have been used to monitor contaminant conditions in nearshore biota since the late 1970s.
-Mussels are a commonly used biomonitoring species because of their wide geographical distribution, large populations, sessile nature, and high filtering rates.
-Additionally, they lack the ability to metabolize most of the organic contaminants they absorb, so they reflect the profile of bioavailable pollution in their local environments.
-They accumulate contaminants in their soft tissues via multiple pathways including ingestion/filtering of contaminated food, sediments, and water, thus integrating exposure from both the water column and benthic sources in the nearshore.
-As they retain contaminants for approximately two to four months, their contaminant loads reflect recent exposure.
+Mussels and other filter-feeding bivalves have been used to monitor contaminant conditions in the nearshore environment since the late 1970s.
+Mussels are used for the monitoring because they are native to our region, have limited mobility, and are filter feeders that accumulate contaminants in their tissue.
+Additionally, they lack the ability to metabolize or process most of the organic contaminants they absorb, so they concentrate everything from heavy metals to pharmaceutical pollution in their local environments.
+They accumulate contaminants in their soft tissues by ingesting and filtering contaminated food, sediment, and water.
+As such, monitoring mussels integrates exposure from both the water column and benthic (bottom) sources in the nearshore.
+Since mussels typically retain contaminants in their tissues for only two to four months, their contaminant loads reflect recent exposure.

 Data trends from the NOAA and WDFW programs are used to monitor the impact of environmental contaminants and events such as oil spills and the effectiveness of management decisions.